emmahsax/git_helper/.github/test_template.md

 Please fill in the section that best describes your Issue and delete all other sections.
-If none of these sections match your Issue, then just delete them all and wing it.

 <details><summary>Bug Report</summary>